 Any organization's name may be entered in a book search; however if you are looking particularly for lowcountry organizational info, you might want to try the Charleston County Public Library or one of our newspaper databases.

 Subject Specific Databases

 The following electronic databases are available through the Trident Technical College Learning Resources Center.
 Additional databases are found on the LRC webpage (http://libguides.tridenttech.edu/content.php?pid=111910&sid=2918207#10232604).
 When accesing library resources from an off-campus location, you will be prompted to enter your 7 digit student id number (including the zero).
-This number can be found in your my.tridenttech.edu account.
-Choose "Academic Profile" under TTC Express and select "My profile".
+In the Portal, the number can be located by choosing "My Information" and selecting "My Profile".
+The number is located underneath your name.